Pirate Radio Stations

 1. Radio Atlanta

-Atlanta ran on the same frequency as Caroline at first, intending to steal its audience.
-Eventually, however, the group changed its rate from 197 metres to 201 metres.
+At first, Atlanta ran on the same frequency as Caroline, intending to steal its audience.
+Eventually, however, the group changed its rate from 197 meters to 201 meters.

 2. Radio London